 Most divorces involve a variety of legal issues.
 These legal issues often involve one or more of the following:

 - Custody, Visitation, and Parenting time;

 - Counsel fees.

-New Jersey Family Court judges have broad discretion and authority to equitably distribute marital property in an action for divorce.
-In doing so, the court will identify all marital property (or debts) subject to equitable distribution, assign a value to the marital property, and equitably distribute the property in accordance with the New Jersey equitable distribution statute.
-Generally speaking, marital property includes any real or personal property legally and beneficially acquired by one or both spouses during the marriage although certain assets may be excluded from equitable distribution for a number of reasons.
+In New Jersey, marital property generally includes any real or personal property legally and beneficially acquired by one or both spouses during the marriage although certain assets may be excluded from equitable distribution for a number of reasons.
 This means marital property could be any of the following:

 - The Family Home;

 - Pension Plans and Retirement Accounts;

 - Tax Refunds;